 You should not make assumptions about either paying or receiving spousal support.
 This issue is often highly contested, which makes legal representation important should the subject arise during your divorce in Alberta.

-Believing in this divorce myth could result in an unpleasant surprise when you go to divide property.
+Believing in this divorce myth could result in an unpleasant surprise when you go to divide the property.
 Your exclusive right to keep a property will depend on multiple issues.
 Although buying it prior to marriage could prove that it is nonmarital property, the picture becomes unclear under many circumstances.
 For example, if you paid the mortgage on your home out of a joint account that your spouse put money into, then your spouse arguably owns a portion of the value.

 Myth 6.
 Moving out of my house means I’ll lose it in the divorce.

 Your property rights do not cease because you move out of the marital home, especially if your name is on the title.
 Even in the absence of being on the title, family law could still grant you rights to the home that must be settled to complete a divorce.
 This is important to keep in mind if you feel unsafe in the home and need to get out.
 Leaving will not cause a forfeiture of property rights.
 Those rights are decided by title documentation, family law, and who makes payments on the property.
 However, you may want legal advice when planning your exit so that you do not unnecessarily complicate your case.